ryanjcooper/cse423-compiler/design_document.md

 ### Intermediate Representation (IR)
 Our IR is represented as a Map of a List of Instructions, in which keys are function names.
 \
-Static Single Assignment (SSA) is used.
+3 Address Static Single Assignment (SSA) is used.

 Each Instruction contains the following information:
 \